patkle/scrapy-scraperapi-middleware/README.md

 ```

 ## Affiliate link
-If this example is helpful to you and you do not yet have a subscription to Scraper API, consider using [my affiliate link](https://www.scraperapi.com/pricing?fp_ref=patrick50) if you plan on getting one.
+If this package is helpful to you and you do not yet have a subscription to Scraper API, consider using [my affiliate link](https://www.scraperapi.com/pricing?fp_ref=patrick50) if you plan on getting one.
 Be aware that all other links to ScraperAPI in this Readme are also affiliate links.